ivansurif/azure-terraform-data-pipeline/README.md

 ## Before using this repo

-These resources / values need to be created:
+These resources need to be created:

-### Azure account used to store resources, not AAD
+###1.
+An Azure Tenant used to store resources, not AAD

+A Tenant is required.
+It's ID needs to be set in GitHub Secret `ARM_TENANT_ID`.

 A <b>Subscription</b> needs to be created manually in the Azure Tenant prior to executing this code.
 It's ID needs to be stored in a GitHub Secret called `ARM_SUBSCRIPTION_ID`.